Paralysis by Analysis

 - In 30 Rock, it happens to Jenna and Pete is able to help her because it happened to him in the Olympics.

-- In one episode of Star Trek: The Next Generation, Picard and Riker fight each other as part of a military exercise, and Data (who is acting as Picard's first officer) gets hit by this twice.
+- In the Star Trek: The Next Generation episode "Peak Performance", Picard and Riker fight each other as part of a military exercise, and Data (who is acting as Picard's first officer) gets hit by this twice.
 First, he loses a strategy game to the Starfleet observer, and spends almost half the episode agonizing about his loss and analyzing his systems for what went wrong.
 Then, when Picard orders him to get his act together and come up with a strategy to defeat Riker, Data nearly does this to himself again by analyzing Riker's usual strategy, analyzing how Riker is likely to change his strategy knowing Data knows his strategy, analyzing how Riker is likely to not change his strategy knowing that Data knows Riker knows Data knows his usually strategy, etc.

 - "Analysis Paralysis" usually has a slightly different but related meaning when used in discussion of Tabletop Games.
 Some players become highly analytical in every game they play, always looking for the best possible move on every turn.
 However, some games have such a huge number of possible moves, with subtle and far-reaching consequences, that analyzing them all could take ludicrous amounts of time.
 (There's a reason why the chess clock was invented.)
 Others are designed as simple little family games, to be played quickly and casually, with little riding on the result; subjecting them to chess-master levels of analysis just gets ludicrous.
 Most tabletop games have a turn sequence, with each player waiting their turn, so the player who is paralyzed by analysis doesn't actually lose as a result; they just slow things down to a painful extent and make the game boring.
 A few tabletop games include components such as egg-timers to enforce time limits on turns, saving less analytical players from boredom.